 Many of us are waiting for the green light to get back to “normal”.
 Are outdoor activities reopening near you?
 Are there restrictions?

-On Monday, April 27th, Montana began allowing fly fishing guides to begin leading anglers again.
+In April, Montana began allowing fly fishing guides to begin leading anglers again.
 But, there are still some rules.
 If you’re a resident of Montana, you’re good to go.
 If you’re coming from out-of-state, however, you’ll need to self-quarantine for 14 days prior to your guided fly fishing outing.
 And, of course, all anglers will need to continue to adhere to social distancing guidelines put into place by their state leadership.

 Information is being updated daily, if not hourly, for each state’s quarantine status.
 Many states will be making decisions over the next weeks or months while states like Illinois have already announced they would continue to quarantine until May 30.
 The New York Times released a map showing. each state’s “reopening status”.
 As of April 29 other states such as New York and Pennsylvania had not announced a decision.